Nilhcem/nilhcem.github.io/_posts/2017-02-20-android-things-capacitive-sensor.md

 We can see that we need to interact with registers.
 Specifically, writing multiple register values to initialize the component.

-Good news for us, Android Things Peripheral I/O provides the `writeRegByte(address, value)` method to let us write an 8-bit value to a register address.
+Good news for us, Android Things Peripheral I/O provides a `writeRegByte(address, value)` method to let us write an 8-bit value to a register address.

 Here's the code, translated for Android Things: